krivard/codalab-worksheets-wiki/Setup-Local-Worksheets.md

     cd $HOME/codalab-cli
     scripts/create-root-user.py

-which will create the 'codalab' user.
+which will create the `codalab` user.

 Then, to start a worker, do:

     cd $HOME
     codalab-cli/worker/worker.sh --bundle-service-url http://localhost:2900

-You will need to specify the 'codalab' user and the password you picked when you created the root user.
+You will need to specify the `codalab` user and the password you picked when you created the root user.